fastify/fastify/docs/Hooks.md

   next()
 })
 ```
-Note: using an arrow function will break the binding of this to the Fastify reply instance.
+Note: using an arrow function will break the binding of this to the Fastify instance.

 <a name="before-handler"></a>
 ### beforeHandler